-- The Subcommittee sends a written request for a new work agenda item to the Executive Subcommittee. - The request should include a summary of the issue, brief justification for the change, and resources in hand or needed for the project. - The ES considers the request and determines if it should go forward. - NOP reviews the item for possible addition to the work agenda, and may propose to add to a future meeting schedule depending on NOSB workload. - The Subcommittee develops a proposal for consideration that is separate from the sunset review of the substance.
+- The Subcommittee sends a written request for a new work agenda item to the Executive Committee. - The request should include a summary of the issue, brief justification for the change, and resources in hand or needed for the project. - The Executive Committee considers the request and determines if it should go forward. - NOP reviews the item for possible addition to the work agenda, and may propose to add to a future meeting schedule. - The Subcommittee develops a proposal for consideration that is separate from the sunset review of the substance.
 NOP will then consider rulemaking action in a timely manner, without constraints due to the sunset timeline.